Anshiidixit/50Projects/README.md

-# 50Projects
+# 50Projects - HTML/CSS and JavaScript
-Web projects using HTML, CSS &amp; JS
+This is the main repository for all the projects